samhueltys/Backdoor-Discord-Bot/README.md

 }
 LOCKDOWN_MASTER = YOUR_USERID_HERE
-Btw you dont have to include your friend in authorized USERS you can just. add yourself
+Btw you dont have to include your friend in authorized USERS you can just. add yourself I am not responsible for any malicious use